 The fields that are addressed in these Science practice tests are Life Science, Physical Science, and Earth Science.

-Life Science (Biology-34%) is covering the sectors of Human Body and Health; the relationship between Life Functions and Energy Intake; the Functions, Organization, and Structure of Life; Evolution; and Genetics & Heredity.
+Life Science (Biology-34%) is covering the sectors of the Human Body and Health; the relationship between Life Functions and Energy Intake; the Functions, Organization, and Structure of Life; Evolution; and Genetics & Heredity.

 Physical Science (33%) covers Physics and Chemistry.
 The addressed fields are Flow, Transformation, and Conservation of Energy; Work, Force, & Motion; Chemical Properties; Chemical and/or Nuclear Reactions in their relation to Living Systems and Organisms.

-Earth and Space Science (33%) covers the academic sectors Earth, how its System Components interact; how Earth’s Systems interact with Living Objects; and the Structures and Organization of the Cosmos.
+Earth and Space Science (33%) covers the academic sectors of Earth, how its System Components interact; how Earth’s Systems interact with Living Objects; and the Structures and Organization of the Cosmos.

 Your comprehension of scientific concepts and how well you can interpret scientific passages and graphics.
-You must be able to use the scientific method to design research, understand and interpret data, and work with outcomes.
+You must be able to use the scientific method to design research, understand interpret data, and work with outcomes.

 Taking a number of practice tests has proven to be an efficient educational method to get you all set for the real thing real fast!

-You need to be able to understand and work with scientific information to draw conclusions based on evidence.
+You need to be able to understand work with scientific information to draw conclusions based on evidence.
 You must understand how to apply formulas and scientific concepts to express information and apply theories in scientific settings.
 Additionally, you must know how to use statistics and the rules of probability in scientific contexts.

-On the TASC Science test, you’ll also have to perform calculations.
+On the Science test, you’ll also have to perform calculations.
 You can use the same scientific calculator as on the Math subtest.